 Jack Webb, the famed Dragnet detective, consistently called for “Just the facts, Ma’am, just the facts.”
 That stance, a wise one for detectives, has its counterpart among historical researchers who recognize the difference between documented “facts,” speculation, and interpretation.

 Facts, viewed in isolation, do not tell a reliable story.
 Webb did seek unembellished facts, but he then correlated and interpreted them.
-As historians, we need to seek those unembellished facts also, using original and unadulterated records to every extent possible.
+As historians, we need to seek those unembellished facts also, using unadulterated records to every extent possible—originals or those that have undergone the least amount of processing.
 Like Webb, we need to identify, correlate, and analyze all the evidence in order to reliably understand it.
 We need to pose hypotheses and test them in every conceivable way, attempting to disprove the theories we form.
 When our hypotheses withstand all plausible tests, with no contrary evidence left unrebutted, we assemble our proof.
 At that point, it is indeed our job to put our evidence into a meaningful context that we express as an interpretation of the event or situation.
 Nowhere in this process, however, is there room for mere speculation.

-Both new-world and old-world French of Coincoin’s era used dits (masculine) or dites (feminine) as a nickname that substituted for a surname.
+1. Both New World and Old World French of Coincoin’s era used dits (masculine) or dites (feminine) as a nickname that substituted for a surname.
 Among Africans in French colonies, a dit(e) was often the individual’s African name or an African name given to a child by African-born parents.
 When freed, one’s dit(e) often became the surname.

-The dite Coincoin is a nineteenth-century phonetic standardization.
+The dite Coincoin (aka Coin Coin) is a nineteenth-century phonetic standardization.
 Original documents of the colonial and early American regimes, created by and about this woman, wrote the name in a variety of ways: CoinCoin, Coin Coin, Coinquin, Coinquoin, Connequoin, Coucan, Cuencuen, KuenKouen, Qoinquin, Qucouan, and Quen quen.

-For additional details about the published error and the evidence that corrects it, see Elizabeth Shown Mills, “Demythicizing History: Marie Thérèse Coincoin, Tourism, and the National Historical Landmarks Program,” Louisiana History 53 (Fall 2012): 402–37, particularly 413.
+4. For additional details about the published error and the evidence that corrects it, see Elizabeth Shown Mills, “Demythicizing History: Marie Thérèse Coincoin, Tourism, and the National Historical Landmarks Program,” Louisiana History 53 (Fall 2012): 402–37, particularly 413; archived at Historic Pathways (https://www.historicpathways.com/download/Demythicizing-LHfall12-ocr.pdf).
 For more information about Nicolas and the family at large, see Gary B. Mills and Elizabeth Shown Mills, The Forgotten People: Cane River’s Creoles of Color, rev. ed.
-(Baton Rouge: Louisiana State University Press, forthcoming Fall 2013), pagination not yet established.
+(Baton Rouge: Louisiana State University Press, Fall 2013).

 A. “Natchitoches, which consists of the first page of the unlabeled district (stamped p.
 91) and the first page of “Town of Natchitoches” (stamped p.
 96).
 It omits the last half-page for the town of Natchitoches (top of stamped p.
 97).